-According to the Center for American Progress, payers and providers in the United States spend approximately $496 billion annually on billing and insurance-related costs (BIR).
+Payers and providers in the United States spend approximately $496 billion annually on billing and insurance-related costs (BIR).
 Another study by the National Academy of Medicine estimates that the U.S. spends about twice as much as is necessary on BIR costs.
 These high costs include claims submissions, billing, record keeping, and administrative costs for both payers and providers in the claims process.
-Using Pre-Pay Itemized Bill Reviews helps to keep these costs down.
+Using pre-pay itemized bill reviews help keep these costs down.

-The process of sharing medical records between payer and provider, as well as the entire claims process, has long been a laborious undertaking, requiring heavy administrative staffing, as well as exorbitant amounts of time, money, and resources.
-There’s a shift taking place in the payer-provider relationship that is already delivering on the potential to increase claims efficiencies, lower costs, and save millions (if not billions) in spending waste, all while also reducing administrative burden.
+The process of sharing medical records between payer and provider and the entire claims process has long been a laborious undertaking, requiring heavy administrative staffing and exorbitant amounts of time, money, and resources.
+There’s a shift in the payer-provider relationship that is already delivering on the potential to increase claims efficiencies, lower costs, and save millions (if not billions) in spending waste, all while reducing administrative burden.

 What is the shift?
 Insourcing Pre-Pay Itemized Bill Reviews (IBR).
 The shift in IB audits from outsourcing and post-pay to insourcing pre-pay is a growing trend in the healthcare industry.
 Typical industry standard policy agreements allow for up to a year in post-pay audits, while pre-pay audits must be done within 3-5 days of the claim being delivered.
 With payers paying out claims based on predetermined thresholds and specific IB coding, they often over-pay providers for services rendered, found only when they audit the IB after the payment has been made.

 Here are some of the top considerations that are driving the shift to Insourced Pre-Pay Itemized Bill Reviews.

 No More Pay and Chase